Reference-Beam Attacks against Twin-Field Quantum Key Distribution using Optical Injection Locking: Introduction

 Our analysis underscores the necessity for careful spectral filtering of the injected reference beam and highlights the importance of employing monitoring systems (``watchdogs") that track the timing and integrity of the incoming signals with high temporal resolution.
 Implementing these countermeasures effectively closes these side channels, significantly strengthening the security of \gls*{oil} \gls*{tfqkd} implementations.

-The remainder of this paper is structured as follows: first, we provide a detailed examination of potential attack vectors originating from Eve’s manipulation of Charlie’s reference signal, identifying rapid intensity modulation and out-of-band Trojan signals as realistic threats.
+The remainder of this paper is structured as follows: first, we provide a detailed examination of potential attack vectors originating from Eve’s manipulation of Charlie’s reference signal, identifying FIM and out-of-band \gls*{twirl} signals as realistic threats.
 Next, we experimentally demonstrate the feasibility of these attacks and evaluate suitable countermeasures.
 Finally, we present our conclusions and broader implications of our findings for the practical security of \gls*{tfqkd}.